limpleg/Tweaks-Aircraft/README.md

 * Bell 206
 * R44

-### additional Vanilla GA

-*only available with aircraft framework, spawn all available liveries from airlines too

-* DC3
-* Ford Trimotor

 ### Tweaks Aircrafts as GA

 *will spawn all available liveries from airlines too

 * DC1
 * DC2
-* Li2
 * DC5
 * CL601
 * CL604